CDonohoe-Designs/PiCam_BoxDetector/README.md

 journalctl -u box-detector -f
 ```

-> I never run `python3 scripts/box_stream.py` while the service is active (the camera can only be opened by one process).
+> Note:  never run `python3 scripts/box_stream.py` while the service is active (the camera can only be opened by one process).

 ---